Vinnaithaandi Varuvaayaa: Critical reception

-Oneindia.in said "The slow phase of the second half and frequent use of profane words (Chennai Tamil) are major minuses in Gautham's narration.
-But these are all not preventing one to enjoy the content of true and painful love of the film!"

 Sify said that it was "Very good" further citing "The film is a must watch for those who cares for cinema of sense and substance.
 It stresses the fact that Tamil cinema has to break the mould if it aims to grab eyeballs.
 Gautham Menon has crafted a movie that will stay in our hearts for a long, long time."
-Indiaglitz stated "If and only if, you have all the time in the world, and you like the slow romantic genre, you'll enjoy this one."

 Pavithra Srinivasan of Rediff.com called the film a "Must watch" further citing "The best part about VTV is that it revolves around people, rather than events.
 It's like putting a camera into the intimate, everyday life of two people and following them on their adventures.
 The characters go through a whirlwind of emotions, laugh and cry, and take you along with them."
 However, the reviewer points out certain drawbacks in the film citing "On the minus side, VTV suffers from the same defect as Vaaranam Aayiram: the second half lags in pace.
 The dialogues and confrontations are repetitive.
 There's a would-be love-track that seems unnecessary before the story takes off again."

 Malathi Rangarajan from The Hindu said "Twenty two-year old Karthik's true-to-life overtures, reactions and recklessness are just as you would expect from a director of Menon's calibre.
 It is his authentic depiction of Jessie's confusion that's all the more amazing – Menon's complete understanding of a woman's psyche bowls you over!
 So do the young lovers!"
 Aravindan D. I. of nowrunning.com gave the film three stars out of five and said "Gautam Vasudev Menon's "Vinnaithaandi Varuvaaya" is a clean romantic story without any deviation or sub-plots."

 Chennai Online said, Vinnaithaandi Varuvaayaa (VTV) is an excellent effort on the part of Gautam Vasudev Menon in narrating a clean romantic story without any deviation from the plot" and further cited "As is Menon’s forte, the dialogues and the execution of scenes are top-notch.
 The joys of falling of love and the pangs of separation have been portrayed well.
 The way Simbu nurtures his love for Jesse and the positive but ambiguous reactions from Trisha to his overtures are very nice indeed."

-Raman Nalluswamy Thevar, an Indian author wrote an E-book titled "One Awesome Girl" which narrates the dialogue "One-way ticket to Heart-break city" delivered by Simbu.
-Raman stated that his debut contains his auto-biography and semi-biography which received positive reviews.